SamantazFox/periodic-table-generator/README.md

 Options:
   --large            Generate a 32-column version of the periodic table
-                      (The default is to generate a 18-column version) --embedded-css     Include the contents of style.css to the generated SVG, in a <style></style> tag (this is the default) --no-embedded-css  Define style.css as an XML stylesheet --high-contrast    Use a high contrast color scheme --colorblind       Same as --high-contrast
+                      (The default is to generate a 18-column version) --embedded-css     Include the contents of periodic.css to the generated SVG, in a <style></style> tag (this is the default) --no-embedded-css  Define periodic.css as an XML stylesheet --high-contrast    Use a high contrast color scheme --colorblind       Same as --high-contrast
 ```